tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/离线推送/离线推送（Android）_intl_en.md

 IM terminal users need to obtain the latest messages at any time.
 However, due to the limited performance and battery power of mobile devices, when the app is running in the background, IM recommends that you use the system-grade push channels provided by vendors for message notifications to avoid excessive resource consumption caused by maintaining a persistent connection.
 Compared with third-party push, system-grade push channels provide more stable system-grade persistent connections, enabling users to receive push messages at any time and greatly reducing resource consumption.

-IM currently supports Mi Push, Huawei Push, Meizu Push, vivo Push, OPPO Push, and Google FCM Push.
-The vendor channel dependencies used by IM are provided and maintained by [TPNS](https://intl.cloud.tencent.com/product/tpns) in a unified manner, without the need for extra integration of vendor channels.
-After you add the vendor channel dependencies of [TPNS](https://intl.cloud.tencent.com/product/tpns), you can use the IM offline push feature.
-If you use only the IM offline push feature, no extra cost will be incurred.
-The vendor channels currently supported are as follows:
+IM supports Mi Push, Huawei Push, Meizu Push, vivo Push, OPPO Push, and Google FCM Push.
+The vendor channels used by IM demos are provided and maintained by [TPNS](https://intl.cloud.tencent.com/product/tpns) in a unified manner.
+You can integrate the [TPNS](https://intl.cloud.tencent.com/product/tpns) service or the offline push service of the desired vendor for offline push feature.
+Supported vendor channels are as below:

->?
-If you need to improve the push delivery rate or implement diversified push, we recommend that you install the [SDK](https://intl.cloud.tencent.com/document/product/1024/34673) of [TPNS](https://intl.cloud.tencent.com/product/tpns) to enjoy the complete push service.
+>?If you need to improve the push delivery rate or implement diversified push, we recommend that you install the [SDK](https://intl.cloud.tencent.com/document/product/1024/34673) of [TPNS](https://intl.cloud.tencent.com/product/tpns) to enjoy the complete push service.
 If you use IM and [TPNS](https://intl.cloud.tencent.com/product/tpns) at the same time, you do not need to repeatedly integrate vendor channels.
 <table>
    <tr>
      <th nowrap="nowrap">Push Channel</th>